 How long have you been practicing the MELT method?

-I have been practicing MELT for 9 years.
+I have been practicing MELT for since 2008.
 I am a huge believer in the method as a way to reduce (and even eliminate) many forms of physical pain.
 I discovered MELT as a last resort for a chronic pain in my neck.
 The pain persisted despite repeated PT sessions and efforts of chiropractors and prevented me from maintaining my active and sports intensive lifestyle.
 Since I discovered MELT, I am no longer a “slave” to the pain.
 MELT is now an integral part of my life; it helped me to regain trust in my body!

 By regularly practicing MELT, I am a more efficient athlete and I can more freely perform everyday activities as a busy carrier woman and a mother of two.